 Kwalitan is a support program for the analysis of qualitative data, such as the protocols of interviews and observations, or existing written material, such as articles from newspapers, annual reports of enterprises, ancient manuscripts, and so on.
 In fact, Kwalitan is a special purpose database program.
 The program has been developed in accordance with the narrowly elaborated procedures of the so called grounded theory approach, in which the researcher tries to generate a theoretical framework by means of an interpretative analysis of the qualitative material.

-Windows software for qualitative analysis, the first version of MAXQDA was released in 1989 by Udo Kuckartz.
-The user interface is available in 10 languages.
-The software is Unicode-based and works, amongst others, with PDF, DOC and image files and supports linking audio and video files with transcribed text.
-A fully-functional 30-days demo version and online tutorials are available.
-The module MAXDictio allows you to also do quantitative analysis, MAXReader is a free read-only version of MAXQDA.
+MAXQDA is a software for qualitative analysis for both Windows and Mac.
+MAXQDA for Windows was first released in 1989 by Udo Kuckartz.
+The user interface was translated to more than 10 languages.
+The software is Unicode-based and works, amongst others, with word documents, PDFs, images, audio and video files.
+A fully-functional and free 30-days demo version free introductory webinars and online tutorials are available.
+The extended version MAXQDAplus includes the tool MAXDictio, which can be used for quantitative text analysis.
+MAXReader is a free read-only version of MAXQDA.

 NVivo is a Qualitative Data Analysis (QDA) computer software package produced by QSR International.
 It has been designed for qualitative researchers working with very rich text-based and/or multimedia information, where deep levels of analysis on small or large volumes of data are required.
 Works with an interface in English, French, German, Spanish, or Simplified Chinese.
 A Japanese interface is also available.